Dave-Gilbert/rgen/README.md

 Starting from the top level student information view an instructor selects "Enter Grades" from the horizontal menu and is presented with a table of tests and assignments for the course and their associated weights.
+This course provides 3 different weighting schemes: a default one, one where homework scores are ignored, and one which allows the grade calculation to be overridden.
 "T1" is the first term test in the course.

 ![Selecting a Term Test](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_12_enter_grades.png)